jaegertracing/documentation/content/docs/next-release/getting-started.md

 ## Sample App: HotROD

-HotROD (Rides on Demand) is a demo application that consists of several microservices and illustrates the use of [OpenTelemetry][otel] and distirbuted tracing.
+HotROD (Rides on Demand) is a demo application that consists of several microservices and illustrates the use of [OpenTelemetry][otel] and distributed tracing.
 A tutorial / walkthrough is available in the blog post:
 [Take Jaeger for a HotROD ride][hotrod-tutorial].

 The HotROD app can be run standalone, but requires Jaeger backend to view the traces.